section-engineering-education/engineering-education/articles/introduction-to-sequalize-orm-for-nodejs/index.md

 ### Benefits of Sequelize
 So to conclude this introduction we're going to touch on the benefits of Sequelize and Object Relational Mappers in general.
-- Sequelize allow us to write less
+- Sequelize allow us to write less code
 - Enable us to write more consistent code
 - You can mostly avoid SQL queries
-- Sequelize abstract the database engine
+- Sequelize abstracts the database engine
 - Good tooling for migrations

 ### Conclusion